DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does nursing care cost per week in the UK?

 A nursing home place costs more than plain residential care because there is a registered nurse on site around the clock, not just care staff.
 People usually move to nursing care when their health needs go beyond help with washing and dressing, for instance ongoing medical conditions, wound care or complex medication.
-Homes rarely publish these fees, so the first real number often arrives during a stressful enquiry.
-The good news is that part of a nursing fee can be met by the NHS, and that is money worth claiming.
+Homes rarely publish these fees, so the first real number often arrives during a stressful enquiry, at a point when comparing options carefully feels hard to do.
+The good news is that part of a nursing fee can be met by the NHS, and that is money worth claiming rather than assuming the full weekly figure is yours to pay alone.

 The quick version